framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 You can override these if you have installed FW/1's `framework` folder contents elsewhere.
 If you specify a `diEngine` of `"custom"`, you must supply your own value for `diComponent`.

+As of FW/1 3.5, if you try to manage your own bean factory via `setBeanFactory()` and forget to set `diEngine` to `"none"`, you will get an exception.
+You can suppress the exception using the `diOverrideAllowed` setting but you will still get a warning printed to the console, informing you that you really should set `diEngine` to `"none"` instead!

 _Note: in order to use AOP/1 you need to manually download it and place it in the `framework` folder yourself._

 The following configuration variables are used in the construction of the bean factory component: